nileXrana/BitLinks/README.md

 # BitLinks

 BitLinks is a modern, efficient URL shortener that converts long, complex URLs into short, easy-to-share links.
-Ideal for social media, messaging apps, or emails — it keeps your links neat, clean, and professional.
+Ideal for social media, messaging apps, or emails — It keeps your links neat, clean, and professional.

 ## ✨ Features